SergeiRavinski/memory_game/README.md

 - Find matching pairs of cards with the same symbol.
 - Non-matching pairs are flipped back face down.
 - Matching pairs remain face up and you earn a point.
+- The goal is to open all the cards in the minimum number of attempts.
-- The game ends when all pairs are matched.
+- The game ends when all pairs are matched or used the maximum number of attempts.
 - Start new game or restart game to play again.
 ### The project is build with